Erica Sheppard: Murder of Marilyn Meagher

 On June 30, 1993, 19-year-old Erica Sheppard and an accomplice committed the murder of a woman in Houston, Texas.

-On that fateful day, both Sheppard and a man named James Dickerson, with whom Sheppard had a relationship after running away from her husband, planned to steal a car to drive Sheppard back to her hometown in Bay City, Texas.
+Both Sheppard and a man named James Dickerson, with whom Sheppard had a relationship after running away from her husband, planned to steal a car to drive Sheppard back to her hometown in Bay City, Texas.
 As they passed through a local apartment in Houston, they saw 43-year-old Marilyn Sage Meagher unpacking her car and that her apartment's front door was unlocked.
 Selecting Meagher as their target, both Sheppard and Dickerson sneaked into the flat and waited for her to enter.

 When Meagher entered her apartment, both Sheppard and Dickerson confronted her and demanded her to hand over her car keys, but Meagher refused.
 Afterwards, the couple used a large knife to stab Meagher five times.
 Subsequently, Dickerson wielded a 4kg statue and used it to bludgeon Meagher as Sheppard held her down.
 The attack persisted despite Meagher's plea for mercy, and Meagher died a result of the stabbing and assault.

 The body of Meagher was eventually discovered by one of her daughters.
 Two days after the murder, Sheppard and Dickerson were both arrested at a motel in Bay City, and were subsequently charged with the murder of Meagher.

 Trial and sentencing

 On March 1, 1995, a Harris County jury found Sheppard guilty of capital murder and robbery.

 On March 3, 1995, the jury unanimously recommended the death penalty for Sheppard.
 Sheppard became the 5th female inmate on death row since the 1976 resumption of capital punishment.
 At the time of Sheppard's sentencing, Texas had not carried out the execution of a woman since 1863.
 Sheppard's mother, who was present at the time of sentencing, stated that her daughter did not deserve to die, claiming she was merely at the wrong place at the wrong time.

 On April 25, 1995, 21-year-old Erica Yvonne Sheppard was formally sentenced to death by Judge H. Lon Harper.

-As for Dickerson, he was convicted of capital murder and sentenced to death for his role in the killing of Meagher on May 20, 1994.
+Dickerson was convicted of capital murder and sentenced to death for his role in the killing of Meagher on May 20, 1994.
 It was revealed that during his trial, a doctor testified that Dickerson was HIV-positive and likely had three to five years left to live due to the severity of his condition, but the jury went ahead with a death sentence for Dickerson.
 Five years later, on September 10, 1999, 26-year-old Dickerson died in prison due to complications of late stage AIDS.